 3. Wok Brush

 Keeping your wok clean is essential.
 A wok brush allows you to clean a hot surface without risking burns to your hands.
-They really are essential, if you want to keep your wok in good working order.
+While it's true that other cleaning methods can be used, I personally consider a brush to be the most effective at keeping my wok in good working order.

 The Different Types of Wok Available

 There are many different sizes and types of wok.

 - One important distinguishing factor is whether it has a round or a flat bottom.
 The traditional round bottomed pans sit on a ring above the heat source, while the more modern flat-bottomed types sit directly on top of the stove.

 - There are pros and cons for both sorts of wok and each has their avid fans and critics, although the type of heating source you have is also an important factor, of course, when considering suitability (for example, gas flames work better with round bottomed pans than electric elements).

 - Another important factor that distinguishes the different types of wok is the material that the pan is made of.
 This article is concerned with those made from cast iron, but there are those made from other materials such as metallic alloy.

 - Some modern woks also come with stainless coatings to make them easier to clean.
 Others have a nonstick inner coating for cleaning purposes.

 - Handles also vary.
 Pans generally either have one long handle and one smaller loop handle, or two loop handles and no long handle.
 Some come with a lid when you buy them and some don't.
 Sizes also vary, but the majority of models are between 12 and 14 inches in diameter.